Close Menu

 IU cornerback Tim Wilbur had a third-quarter interception that the Hoosiers turned into a field goal, and then made an even bigger play in the fourth quarter when he returned a punt 62 yards for a touchdown that made the difference in the game.

-With that bowl win, the program’s first ever, IU finished the year with eight wins, a victory total that is tied for the third best ever in school history.
+With that bowl win, the program’s first ever, IU finished the year with eight wins, a victory total that until recently was tied for the third best ever in school history.
 Indiana finished the season ranked No. 16 in the coaches poll.

 Quarterback Tim Clifford was named the Big Ten’s most valuable player.
 He led a highly productive offense, going 160 for 288 through the air for 2,078 yards and 13 touchdowns.
 Clifford added eight touchdowns on the ground.